Newfound Regional High School: Communities

-Every spring, the Newfound Drama Department hosts the annual school musical.
-The community and students from NRHS auditions for roles that they want.
-The musical usually occur in late April, and they start practicing around February to prepare for the show.
-The director of the spring musical is Stephanie Wienchek, and she herself was an actor.
-The spring play had been an annual tradition for 34 years.
-This year's performance was Once on This Island by Lynn Ahrens.

 Academics

-Newfound offers Advanced Placement courses.
-They offer AP Calculus, AP Computer Science, AP US History, and AP Biology.
-Newfound also offers Virtual Learning Academy Charter School.
-Also, Newfound offers Jump$tart Coalition for Personal Financial Literacy courses, such as accounting.
+Newfound offers Advanced Placement courses including AP Calculus, AP Computer Science, AP US History, and AP Biology.
+The school offers Virtual Learning Academy Charter School, and Jump$tart Coalition for Personal Financial Literacy courses, such as accounting.
 Newfound also offers Extended Learning Opportunities (ELO).
 Some courses Newfound has to offer are: Spanish I, II, III, IV, V; French I, II, III, IV, V; Economics, Modern European History, Global Studies, Programming I, II, III AP; Robotics; Chemistry; Living on Your Own (LOYO); Family & Consumer Science.

-Newfound has partnered up with Plymouth Regional High School so that Newfound can send its students to PRHS for classes such as: Culinary Arts, Health Science, Mechanics, and Marketing.
-Newfound has to pay PRHS based on tuition basis.
-Currently, there are 23 CTE students that go to Plymouth Regional High School.
+Newfound has partnered with Plymouth Regional High School so that it can send its students to PRHS for classes such as Culinary Arts, Health Science, Mechanics, and Marketing.

 Grades and grading

-Newfound goes off of the Summative assessment and Formative assessment continuum.
+Newfound uses the summative assessment and formative assessment continuum.
 Most of the teachers weigh the summatives as 90% of the overall grade for the quarter and 10% formatives for the overall grade for the quarter.
-Each quarter (4) is 20% of the overall grade, and exams (midterm/Test (assessment)) are 20% of the final grade.
-So they factor in 80% from the four quarters, and 20% from the midterm grade and the final exams.
-That adds up to 100% for the final grade.
-Formatives would be homework, short essays, and Document-based question.
-Most of the time, these materials would get you ready for the Summatives.
-Summatives would be quizzes (sometimes formative), projects, tests, etc. The following table shows the grading table that Newfound goes off of:
+Each quarter (4) is 20% of the overall grade, and exams are 20% of the final grade.
+They factor in 80% from the four quarters, and 20% from the midterm grade and the final exams.
+Formatives are homework, short essays, and document-based question.
+Most of the time, these materials would get students ready for the summatives.
+Summatives are quizzes (sometimes formative), projects, and tests.